-Any proxy must be reconfigured.
-The new server certificate and key must be copied to the proxy and the configure-proxy.sh script must be run.
+Every proxy must be reconfigured.
+The new server certificate and key must be copied to the proxy.
+For more information, see Installation-and-upgrade > Install-proxy.

 If you use PXE boot through a proxy, you must check the configuration settings of the proxy.
-On the proxy, run the configure-tftpsync.sh setup script and enter the requested information.
+If you use PXE boot through non-containerized Uyuni Proxy 4.3, tftpsync needs to be reconfigured.